LitExtension Blog

 There are 3 ways to import products to WooCommerce:

-• Use the built-in importer
+• Use the built-in CSV importer;

-• Purchase LitExtension Migration packages
+• Purchase LitExtension Migration packages;

 Without further ado, let’s get started!